Last updated on July 10, 2020

-Kind of like the very legal opioids that doctors push on every American who reports pain?
-Next.
+Kind of like the very legal opioids that doctors push on every American who complains of pain?

 #5.
 Weed Legalization Benefits the Black Market

-According to ProCon.org, Mexican cartels were growing marijuana legally in Colorado and selling it in black markets across the country.
+According to ProCon.org, Mexican cartels are growing marijuana legally in Colorado and selling it in black markets across the country.

 #5.
 Marijuana is Bad for the Brain

 #6.
-Marijuana Harms the Health People Around Them
+Marijuana Harms the Health of People Around Them

 #7.
 America Agreed to Enforce the “War of Drugs”

-Now THIS could be the most legitimate reason why marijuana is illegal.
+THIS could be the legitimate reason why marijuana is illegal:

-- 1961: The Single Convention on Narcotic Drugs was signed by 100+ countries to prohibit production and supply of specific drugs.
-Earlier treaties only prohibited opium, coca, and its derivatives (morphine, heroin, cocaine).
-This 1961 treaty broadened their scope to include cannabis.
+- 1961: The Single Convention on Narcotic Drugs was signed by 100+ countries to prohibit the production and supply of specific drugs, this treaty broadened their scope to include cannabis.

-- 1971: The Convention on Psychotropic Substances was another treaty signed in Austria by 100+ countries, meant to control psychoactive drugs such as stimulants, barbiturates, benzodiazepines, and psychedelics.
+- 1971: The Convention on Psychotropic Substances was signed in Austria by 100+ countries, meant to control psychoactive drugs such as stimulants, barbiturates, benzodiazepines, and psychedelics.

-- 1988: The United Nations Convention Against Illicit Traffic in Narcotic Drugs and Psychotropic Substances was signed because the demand for weed, cocaine, and heroin in developed nations had increased the production of such drugs in places where they are traditionally cultivated.
-International drug trade was booming and this treaty put in place stricter enforcement (confiscate drugs, extradite drug dealers, arrest illicit drug users, etc.)
+- 1988: The United Nations Convention Against Illicit Traffic in Narcotic Drugs and Psychotropic Substances was signed because the demand for weed, cocaine, and heroin had increased the production of such drugs in places where they are traditionally cultivated.
+This treaty enforced confiscating drugs, extraditing dealers, arresting users, etc.)